Battle of Annual: Spanish retreat

 At Afraou, on the coast, Spanish warships managed to evacuate the garrison.
 At Zoco el Telata de Metalsa, in the south, Spanish troops and civilians retreated to the French Zone.
 Spanish survivors of the battle retreated some 80 km to the spread-out fortified base of Monte Arruit, which was built between 1912 and 1916 and located 35 km south of Melilla.
 There, a stand was attempted under the leadership of General Felipe Navarro.
 As the position was surrounded, and cut off from water and supplies, General Berenguer authorised its surrender on August 9.
 The Rifians did not respect the conditions of surrender and killed 3,000 Spanish soldiers.
 General Navarro was taken prisoner, along with 534 military personnel and 53 civilians; they were ransomed some years later.

 Melilla was only some 40 km away, but the garrison there was in no position to help since the city was almost defenceless and lacked properly-trained troops.
 The exhausted and demoralised survivors of Annual who reached Melilla were in no condition to reinforce the existing garrison effectively.
 However, the Rifian forces had largely dispersed following the capture of Monte Arruit, leaving el-Krim with insufficient men to lay siege to Melilla.
 In addition, citizens of other European nations lived in Melilla, and he did not wish to risk international intervention.
 El-Krim later stated that to have been his greatest mistake.

 Spain quickly assembled about 14,000 reinforcements from elite units of the Army of Africa, which had been operating south of Tetouan in the Western Zone.
 They mainly comprised units of the Spanish Legion who had been newly raised in 1920, and Moroccan regulares.
-Transferred to Melilla by sea, the reinforcements enabled the city to be held and Monte Arruit to be retaken by the end of November.
+Transferred to Melilla by sea, the reinforcements, under the command of General José Sanjurjo, enabled the city to be held and Monte Arruit to be retaken by the end of November.